 The Board has established a Nomination and Remuneration Committee.
-In accordance with its Charter, the Nomination and Remuneration Committee is structured such that it consists solely of Non-Executive Directors, is chaired by an independent Non-Executive Director and has at least three Non-Executive Directors as members The Charter was last updated on 14 August 2019 and is reviewed bi-annually.
+In accordance with its Charter, the Nomination and Remuneration Committee is structured such that it consists solely of Non-Executive Directors, is chaired by an independent Non-Executive Director and has at least three Non-Executive Directors as members.
+The Charter was last reviewed on 28 September 2021 and is reviewed bi-annually.
 The Charter is available on the Company's corporate governance page on the Company's website and can be accessed here.

 The Chairman of the Nomination and Remuneration Committee is Mr Thomas McKeith.
-The other members of the Committee at 30 June 2020 were Mr James Askew and Mr Jason Attew.
+The other members of the Committee at 30 June 2021 were Mr James Askew and Mr Jason Attew.
 All Committee members are Non-Executive Directors and the Board considers all of the Non-Executive Directors on the Committee to be independent.
-The following change to the composition of Committee was made effective 1 December 2019: